TosbackCgusBridge-Bot/CGUs-versions/Mall/Privacy Policy.md

 **5\.
 Privacy Protection for Children**
 We will never deliberately request personally identifiable information from anyone under the age of 13 without requiring parental consent.
-Any person who provides personal information to Soc.io Mall through this web site represents that is aged 13 years or older.
-If we establish that the opposite occurred we will take appropriate steps to remove the member's information from the database and we will restrict this individual from future access to Soc.io Mall, unless the child was invited by his or her parent or legal guardian.
+Any person who provides personal information to Socio Store through this web site represents that is aged 13 years or older.
+If we establish that the opposite occurred we will take appropriate steps to remove the member's information from the database and we will restrict this individual from future access to Socio Store, unless the child was invited by his or her parent or legal guardian.